ahmedmamdouh886/chefaa/README.md

 * ./database/factories --> Contains DB factories to help out loading up some data into DB.
 * ./database/seeders --> Contains Seeders files to seed some data into DB.
 * ./tests/Feature --> Contains HTTP requests tests to your application and examining the responses.
+* ./config/database --> For DB configuration, such as sqlite configuration to run the tests using in memory.
+* ./phpunit.xml --> Unit test configuration file.